 6.1.1.1.2.
-Certum QCA 2017 rekey procedure
+Certification authority keys re-key procedures

-Certum QCA 2017 cryptographic keys have a limited lifetime period, before expiration date the keys should be updated, updates must be performed at least two years and three months before their expiry date.
+Certum QCA 2017 and Certum QTST 2017 cryptographic keys have a limited lifetime period, before expiration date the keys should be updated, updates must be performed at least three years and four months before their expiry date.
+Implemented control mechanisms notify about the upcoming expiry date.

 A particular procedure is applied for update of key pair used for certificate and CRL signing.
-It is based on the issuance of special trust service providers certificates by Certum QCA 2017.
+It is based on the issuance of special trust service providers certificates by Certum QCA 2017 and Certum QTST 2017.
 The certificates enable subscribers who have already installed an expired self-certificate of Certum QCA 2017 to securely migrate to work with a new self-certificate; new subscribers already possessing a new self-certificate are enabled to securely retrieve expired self-certificate, which may be needed for verification of the data signed in the past (see RFC 2510).

-To achieve effect described above, Certum QCA 2017 deploys a procedure, owing to which new key pair generation will secure (authenticate) a new public key with the use of the former (previously used) private key and vice-versa (an old public key is secured with a new private key).
-It means that as a result of update of the self-certificate of certification authority Certum QCA 2017, apart from a new self-certificate, two additional certificates are created.
-After the key update four certificates are created for certificates and CRL signing: the former self-certificate OldWithOld (old public key signed with old private key), the new self-certificate NewWithNew (new public key signed with new private key), self-certificate OldWithNew (old public key signed with new private key) and self-certificate NewWithOld (new public key signed with old private key).
+To achieve effect described above, Certum QCA 2017 and Certum QTST 2017 deploys a procedure, owing to which new key pair generation will secure (authenticate) a new public key with the use of the former (previously used) private key and vice-versa (an old public key is secured with a new private key).
+It means that as a result of update of the self-certificate of certification authority Certum QCA 2017 and Certum QTST 2017, apart from a new self-certificate, two additional certificates are created.
+After the key update four certificates are created for certificates and CRL signing: the former self-certificate OldWithOld (old public key signed with old private key), the new self-certificate NewWithNew (new public key signed with new private key) and self-certificate NewWithOld (new public key signed with old private key).

-Procedure for Certum QCA 2017 key pair - designated to certificate and CRL signing - update (rekey) is executed as follows:
+Procedure for Certum QCA 2017 and Certum QTST 2017 key pair - designated to certificate and CRL signing - update (rekey) is executed as follows:

-- generation of a new, succeeding main key pair $GPK{(i)} = \{K^{-1}{GPK(i)}, K{GPK(i)}\}$ , where $K^{-1}{GPK(i)}$ private key, while $K{GPK(i)}$ public key, distribution of the private key (according to accepted threshold method), - generation of the certification request and forward it to the National root (NCCert); the request consists the public key $\mathbf{K}{GPK(1)}$ and the proof of possession of complementary private key, - The National root NCCert creates certificate that consists a new public key Certum QCA 2017, signed with old private key K-1GPK(i-1) (self-certificate NewWithOld), - creation of a self-certificate, containing new public key of Certum QCA 2017, signed with old private key K-1GPK(i-1) (self-certificate NewWithOld),
+- generation of a new, succeeding main key pair $GPK{(i)} = \{K^{-1}{GPK(i)}, K{GPK(i)}\}$ , where $K^{-1}{GPK(i)}$ private key, while $K{GPK(i)}$ public key, distribution of the private key (according to accepted threshold method), - generation of the certification request and forward it to the National root (NCCert); the request consists the public key $K{GPK(1)}$ and the proof of possession of complementary private key, - The National root NCCert creates certificate that consists a new public key Certum QCA 2017, signed with old private key K-1GPK(i-1) (self-certificate NewWithOld),

-- deactivation of old private key K-1GPK(i-1) and activation of new private key KGPK(1) within hardware security module a new private key for certificate and CRL signing is loaded, - creation of a self-certificate, containing old public key Certum QCA 2017, signed with new private key K1GPK(1) (self-certificate OldWithNew), - publication of created certificates in the repository, submission of the information about new available certificates.
+- creation of a self-certificate, containing new public key of Certum QCA 2017, signed with old private key K-1GPK(i-1) (self-certificate NewWithOld), - deactivation of old private key K-1GPK(i-1) and activation of new private key KGPK(1) within hardware security module a new private key for certificate and CRL signing is loaded, - creation of a self-certificate, containing old public key Certum QCA 2017, signed with new private key K1GPK(1) (self-certificate OldWithNew), - publication of created certificates in the repository, submission of the information about new available certificates.